RYGhub/funkwhale/docs/features.rst

 - Radios, to discover the music of a given user, artist, genre...
 - Playlists
 - Favorites
-- Broadcasts, as they existed in Grooveshark, for exemple
+- Broadcasts, as they existed in Grooveshark, for example
 - Recommendations

 Music acquisition